 Types of domestic abuse include intimate partner violence, abuse by family members, teenage relationship abuse and child to parent abuse.
-Anyone can be a victim of domestic abuse, regardless of sexual identity, age, ethnicity, socioeconomic status, sexuality or background and domestic abuse can take place inside or outside of the home.
+Anyone can be a victim of domestic abuse, regardless of sexual identity, age, ethnicity, socio-economic status, sexuality or background and domestic abuse can take place inside or outside of the home.

-Domestic abuse can affect anybody; it occurs across all of society, regardless of age, gender, race, sexuality, wealth, or geography.
+Domestic abuse can affect anybody; it occurs across all of society, regardless of sexual identity, age, ethnicity, socio-economic status, sexuality or background and domestic abuse can take place inside or outside of the home.
 Domestic abuse affects significant numbers of children and their families causing immediate harm as well as damaging future life chances.
 In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.
 Young people can also experience domestic abuse within their own intimate relationships.
 This form of child-on-child abuse is sometimes referred to as 'teenage relationship abuse'.